-I love a good seasonal wreath on my front door, but like many of you I don't have $40+ dollars to spend each season!
+I love a good seasonal wreath on my front door, but like many of you I don't have a big wreath budget each season!
 So when I spotted a lonely looking $6 pinecone wreath at the thrift store a few weeks ago, I knew it just needed a little sprucing up to make it look fresh and add a natural touch.

-Scroll down below for directions on how to update your own wreath!
+Scroll down below for directions on how to update your own pinecone wreath!

 Remove old ribbons or bows.

 Gather sweet gum balls, and spot empty spots in your wreath to fill.

 Carefully glue sweet gum balls to wreath using hot glue gun.
 Apply pressure to balls for at least 10 seconds while glue sets.